 Agriculture and farming practices – Sugar

-ABF Sugar’s businesses are deploying more sustainable farming practices across their estates, implementing regenerative agriculture approaches in some of their operations, and working to ensure growers in their agricultural supply chain have access to the necessary expertise for successful sugar cultivation, in order to increase resilience.
+ABF Sugar’s businesses are working to deploy more sustainable farming practices across their estates, trialling more regenerative agriculture approaches in some of their operations and working to increase resilience among growers in the agricultural supply chain.

-Cane fields on the Ubombo sugar estate in Eswatini Cane fields on the Ubombo sugar estate in Eswatini
+Cane fields on the Ubombo sugar estate, Eswatini Cane fields on the Ubombo sugar estate, Eswatini

-To gain deeper insights into our nature-related dependencies, impacts, opportunities and risks, ABF Sugar has partnered with Risilience Limited, a sustainability intelligence company, to comprehensively assess its material nature-related dependencies, impacts, opportunities and risks.
-The insights gained from this project will inform ABF Sugar’s strategic direction over the next five years, enabling the division to make more informed decisions on future agricultural strategies that integrate both nature dependencies and climate impacts.
+To gain deeper insight, ABF Sugar has partnered with Risilience, a sustainability intelligence company, to comprehensively assess its material nature-related dependencies, impacts, opportunities and risks.
+The insights gained from this project are informing ABF Sugar businesses’ strategic direction and plans over the next five years, enabling the division to make more informed decisions on future agricultural strategies that integrate both nature dependencies and climate impacts.

-In 2024, ABF Sugar businesses faced significant challenges due to extreme weather events, including heatwaves, droughts and floods, which had a substantial impact on its agricultural and farming practices.
-These experiences have driven the development of innovative approaches to strengthen resilience and create new opportunities for the future.
+In 2025, ABF Sugar businesses faced significant challenges due to extreme weather events, including heatwaves, droughts and floods, which had a substantial impact on their agricultural and farming practices.
+These experiences have driven the development of innovative approaches that seek to strengthen resilience and create new opportunities for the future.

 Responsible agriculture, biodiversity and land use